 December is upon us - and we are all charging towards Christmas' Eve and all that beautiful Christmas Season.

-It was the age of Embarrassment of Riches, as scholar Simon Schama calls the Dutch Golden Age, time of unprecedented posterity and influence during the XVII century.
-It was the British ships and the French guns that brought that Golden Age to a closure, but then nothing last for ever, does it?
+It was the age of Embarrassment of Riches, as scholar Simon Schama calls the Dutch Golden Age, a time of unprecedented prosperity and influence during their golden XVII century.
+It was the British ships and the French guns that brought that Golden Age to a closure, but then nothing lasts for ever, does it?

 |highly decorated saddle, note the lack of the thigh support with breastplate|